Qbeast-io/qbeast-spark/docs/Quickstart.md

 ## Deletes

 > WARNING: Data can be removed from a Qbeast table with Delta Lake API, but, as currently constructed, **it will leave the index in an inconsistent state.** See issue #[327](https://github.com/Qbeast-io/qbeast-spark/issues/327).
-We don't recommend to use it unless you are aware of the consequences.
-See issue #[327](https://github.com/Qbeast-io/qbeast-spark/issues/327)

 You can delete rows from a table using the `DeltaTable` API; then **the table should only be read using `delta`**.